In This Article

 How to Change Out a Snug Piercing

 Snug piercings, while in an unusual place on the ear, are able to have their jewelry changed out if you’d like to switch up its appearance.
 As with all piercings, it’s important to wait until the snug piercing is fully healed before deciding to change it up aesthetically.
-While it’s possible to change the jewelry yourself, both Bader and Pepper recommend going to see a professional to have it done, as you could struggle and majorly irritate your piercing in the process.
+While it’s possible to change the jewelry yourself, both Bader and Nicky recommend going to see a professional to have it done, as you could struggle and majorly irritate your piercing in the process.

 “Professionals have all the tools and proper sterilized equipment to safely exchange your piercing with minimal to no trauma,” says Bader.